MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 We're making changes for what happens when an organization's storage capacity is close to, or exceeds the capacity entitled or purchased via add-ons.

-Notifications for capacity approaching storage limits will be triggered when any of the three storage capacities (database, file, or log) have less than 15% of space available.
-Another warning notification that admin operations could be impacted will be sent when any of the three storage capacities have less than 5% of space available.
-The final tier of notification will trigger when the tenant is ‘in overage’ (storage usage exceeds capacity entitlements), which will alert the admin that the operations below will no longer be available until the overage is resolved.
+Notifications for capacity approaching storage limits are triggered when any of the three storage capacities (database, file, or log) have less than 15% of space available.
+Another warning notification that admin operations could be impacted are sent when any of the three storage capacities have less than 5% of space available.
+The final tier of notification triggers when the tenant is ‘in overage’ (storage usage exceeds capacity entitlements), which alerts the admin that the following operations are no longer available until the overage is resolved.

 - Create a new environment (requires minimum 1GB capacity available)
 - Copy an environment